moderneinc/moderne-cluster-build-logs/README.md

 1. [one that visually displays the clusters](#analysis_build_failureshtml)
 2. [one that contains samples for each cluster](#cluster_id_reasonhtml).

-NOTE: Clustering is currently limited to Maven or Gradle builds because our heuristic-based extraction of build errors is specific to these build types.
-Although build failures for other types won’t cause error when clustering, their logs might not be clustered.
+NOTE: Clustering is currently limited to Maven, Gradle, .Net, and Bazel builds because our heuristic-based extraction of build errors is specific to these build types.
+Although build failures for other types won’t cause error when clustering, the heuristic extraction may overlook valuable parts of the stack trace.

 ## Prerequisites